Top Things to Do in Shanghai: Best Activities & Must-Sees

 Jingan Temple

 Located in central Shanghai, the Jing'An district is where old meets me.
 Named after the Buddhist Jing’an Temple, find a fascinating mixture of 1920s-30s architecture to modern-day high-rises.
 If you're looking for a spot of shopping, Jing'An is the place to go.
-For all things luxury, head to the Plaza 66 and Jing’an Kerry Centre malls, and explore the Anyhi Road markets over the weekends.
+For all things luxury, head to the Plaza 66 and Jing’an Kerry Centre malls, and explore the Anyi Road markets over the weekends.

 Shanghai Hotel Picks